vcl/ng-vcl/lib/ng-vcl/src/layer/README.md

 ### The layer reference object

-A layer implements the `Layer` interface which allows to listen for events and open/close the layer.
+A layer implements the `LayerRef` interface which allows to listen for events and open/close the layer.
 It can be created via the `vcl-layer` component or with the `LayerService` from a component class:

 #### vcl-layer